SDWebImage/SDWebImage/README.md

 ## Animated Images (GIF) support

 In 5.0, we introduced a brand new mechanism for supporting animated images.
 This includes animated image loading, rendering, decoding, and also supports customizations (for advanced users).

 This animated image solution is available for `iOS`/`tvOS`/`macOS`.
 The `SDAnimatedImage` is subclass of `UIImage/NSImage`, and `SDAnimatedImageView` is subclass of `UIImageView/NSImageView`, to make them compatible with the common frameworks APIs.

+The `SDAnimatedImageView` supports the familiar image loading category methods, works like drop-in replacement for `UIImageView/NSImageView`.

+Don't have UIView (like WatchKit or CALayer)? you can still use `SDAnimatedPlayer` the player engine for advanced playback and rendering.

 See [Animated Image](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#animated-image-50) for more detailed information.

 * Objective-C